awtkns/fastapi-crudrouter/docs/en/docs/backends/ormar.md

 When generating routes, the `OrmarCRUDRouter` will automatically tie into your database using your [ormar](https://collerek.github.io/ormar/) models.
-To use it, you must pass a [pydantic](https://pydantic-docs.helpmanual.io/) schema and your `ormar` database model to it.
+To use it, simply pass your ormar database model as the schema.

 ## Simple Example